kojq/gal/README.md

 ## Warnings

+- Before starting, set Secure Boot mode to Setup mode via firmware settings
+  - sbctl does not work with all hardware
 - Read output because packages may not install due to upstream issues
 - Install drivers, preferably before running, if desired